zonneplan/KiBot/README.md

         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
         - `include_virtual`: [boolean=false] Include virtual components.
 For special purposes, not pick & place.
+                             Note that virtual components is a KiCad 5 concept.
+                             For KiCad 6+ we replace this concept by the option to exclude from position file.
         - `pre_transform`: [string|list(string)='_none'] Name of the filter to transform fields before applying other filters.
                            A short-cut to use for simple cases where a variant is an overkill.
         - `right_digits`: [number=4] number of digits for mantissa part of coordinates (0 is auto).